kennethkoontz/mold/README.md

 #### Start server:
 Starting up the server for your app.
 Change directory into [appname] directory.

+The following starts a server on [port].
+The default port is 8000.
 ```
-[appname]$ mold startserver
+[appname]$ mold startserver [port]
 ```

 Your server is running.
-Point your browser to http://localhost:8000.
+Point your browser to http://localhost:[port].

 #### Routing requests to actions using the routes table